HoffOFHoff/Identify-Masked-Face/README.md

 # Project Topic:
-It has been the third year since Covid-19's outbreak, we have all experienced a lot of incoveniences during this part of the time.
+It has been the third year since Covid-19's outbreak, we have all experienced a lot of inconveniences during this part of the time.
-A great deal of face recognition softwares which used to work have started to face difficulties since people are now wearing masks, thus, in this project we aim to recognize people faces with masks on and compare them with the faces without masks.
+A great deal of face recognition software which used to work have started to face difficulties since people are now wearing masks, thus, in this project we aim to recognize people faces with masks on and compare them with the faces without masks.
 The three milestones we needed to overcome in the project.
 1.Face identification.
 2.Mask the face.